Applying for a Nuffield Australia Farming Scholarship

 We have funding available to support scholars overseas travel and study.
 So if you are in primary production as your main occupation, please take the opportunity to explore this section of the website and apply to become a scholar.

-The process for being awarded a 2017 Scholarship includes an application and interview process in 2016.
-For example, applications are required by 30, June 2016, interviews are held in July and August 2016, Scholarships are awarded in September 2016 and the Scholarship travel commences in 2017.
+The process for being awarded a 2018 scholarship includes an application and interview process in 2017.
+For example, applications are required by 16, June 2017, interviews are held in July and August 2017, scholarships are awarded in September 2017 and travel commences in 2018.

-Please note – the application phase for scholarships is 1st April to 30th June annually.
+Please note – the application phase for 2018 scholarships is 1st April to 16th June 2017.

-The Nuffield Australia National Conference is a chance to meet other Scholars and be briefed on the overall Scholarship program.
+The Nuffield Australia National Conference is a compulsory event with a chance to meet other scholars and be briefed on the overall scholarship program.

 The Global Focus Programs (GFP) offer a six/seven-week itinerary spent in various countries including New Zealand, UK, USA, China, Brazil, South Africa, Kenya, The Netherlands, Ireland, France, India, Qatar, Mexico, Singapore, Indonesia, Japan, Israel, Hong Kong, Canada, Turkey, Germany, Belgium, Poland, Czech Republic, Chile, East Africa and the Philippines, investigating agricultural marketing, trade and environmental issues, and experiencing the social and cultural aspects of each region.

-An individual study program enables the Scholar to travel to countries of choice.
+An individual study program enables scholars to travel to countries of choice.

-Scholars will submit a written report on the individual study program after completing their tour.
+Scholars will produce a comprehensive written report on the individual study program after completing their tour.

-Scholars will make a verbal presentation about the individual study program.
+Scholars will make verbal presentations about the individual study program.

-There is financial assistance to the value of $30,000 (subject to conditions) to cover costs associated with the pre-tour briefing, overseas study and living expenses during the study period.
-Costs exceeding the value of assistance must be met by Scholars.
+There is financial assistance to the value of $30,000 (subject to conditions) to cover costs associated with the pre-tour briefing, CSC, GFP and individual study during the study period.
+Costs exceeding the value of assistance must be met by scholars.